 RE/JS 181 Conceptions of Jews and Judaism A survey of the history of the Jewish people and the religion called Judaism from the biblical era through the Middle Ages, tracing the development of ideas, texts, beliefs, and practices that continue to influence Jewish life and thought today.
 Examines Christian and Islamic ideas about Jews and Judaism and the historical impact of inequality, prejudice, and persecution on Jewish society and culture.
 Students will acquire basic knowledge of the subject matter and will develop skills in the analysis of religious texts both as historical sources and as windows into the ways religious communities make sense of the world.
 (Offered every fall semester)

 RE/JS 182 Jews and Judaism in the Modern World A survey of the social, cultural, intellectual, and political history of the Jews of Europe, the United States, and Israel/Palestine from the 17th century to the present.
 Traces the emergence of contemporary Judaism in its various manifestations.
 In addition to developing basic familiarity with the subject matter, students will learn how to interpret specific ideas, movements, biographies, and works of cultural production within the framework of broader dynamics associated with Jewish life in modern times.
 (Offered every spring semester)

 RE/JS 322 Food and Religious Identity An examination of the ways in which religiously inspired food practices and food restrictions relate to the establishment and preservation of communal identity.
 Explores sources from diverse religious traditions and time periods with an eye both to commonalities and to elements found only within specific communities.
 Students will develop proficiency in the contextual analysis of primary sources and the critical evaluation of secondary literature.
 (Offered occasionally; last offered Spring 2013)

 Abraham in the Abrahamic Religions “Tales of ancestors are signposts for their descendants.”
 For no figure is this Rabbinic aphorism more true than Abraham, revered by Jews, Christians, and Muslims.
 A critical examination of the evolution of tales about Abraham within these three traditions from biblical times to the present.
 What can we learn from these changing stories about the people who tell them?
 What does it mean to call a religion Abrahamic?
-(Offered occasionally; last offered Spring 2009; will likely be offered in 2013-14)
+(Spring 2009)